lunardao/research/crypto/guides/Advanced_User_Monero_Privacy_Guide.md

 ## Metadata Considerations | Potential Attack Vectors

-- **Timing analysis:** Run a full node.
-Keep it running 24/7, you can run an open node that other people can route transactions through, which you can hide among these other people routing through this node.
+- **Network analysis:** Run a full node & keep it running 24/7, you can run a public node that other people can route transactions through, which you can hide among other users routing through this node.
-- **Counterparty surveillance:** Counterparty surveillance is going to be about interacting with potential malicious parties that want to surveill your transactions (it could be a marketplace that reports transaction info to authorities, in the hope of de-anonymizing users).
+- **Counterparty surveillance:** Counterparty surveillance is about interacting with malicious parties that want to surveill your transactions.
+This can range from a marketplace that reports transaction info to authorities, in the hope of de-anonymizing users, or it could be a malicous merchant that is collecting on-chain and off-chain data.
 - **Churning:** Churning is the act of sending your self funds to create a new ring signature and break the transaction graph.
+There are pros and cons for churning and there is still discussion if this actually produces the correct outcomes.
 - **Remote node considerations related to timing analysis:** If you routinely connect to a remote node when you're going to spend funds, this network data leaks info about your spending habits.

 Many attackers are observing information on-chain but also grabs off-chain data.